ePages-de/epages-devportal/_posts/2021/2021-02-04-cypress-our-tool-of-choice-for-quality-assurance.md

 - **Time travel**: Screenshots of every command are available in the test runner.
 It's easy to track how the commands were executed.

 - **Automatic waiting**: Cypress waits for assertions and commands to be finished before moving on.
-A developer does not need to add a waiting time for completion of a query.
+Developers don't need to add a waiting time for the completion of a query.

-- **Real time reloads**: When changes are made (and saved) on the code base, Cypress automatically reloads and restarts running tests.
+- **Real-time reloads**: When changes are made (and saved) on the code base, Cypress automatically reloads and restarts running tests.

 - **Auto scroll**: The automatic scrolling operation ensures that an element is in view before performing an action (e.g. clicking on a button).

 - **Debuggability**: The debugging is fast and easy.
-All errors and stack traces can be read in the browser developer tools which helps to find out why tests are failing.
+All errors and stack traces can be found in the browser developer tools which helps to find out why tests are failing.

 - **Videos**: Videos of the whole test suite can be viewed when running them from the Command Line Interface (CLI).